Vignesh227/Love-Calculator/README.md

 # Love-Calculator
-Enter your names and find how much love exists between you both !!
+Find how much love exists between you and your loved one ❤️